Jonathan Djanogly

 Jonathan Simon Djanogly (born 3 June 1965) is a British politician and solicitor who served as Shadow Solicitor General for England and Wales from 2004 to 2010 and Parliamentary Under-Secretary of State for Courts and Legal Aid from 2010 to 2012.
 A member of the Conservative Party, he was Member of Parliament (MP) for Huntingdon from 2001 to 2024.

 Early life

-Djanogly was born in London to a British Jewish family, the son of multimillionaire textile manufacturer Sir Harry Djanogly and Lady Djanogly.
+Djanogly was born in London to a British Jewish family, the son of multimillionaire textile manufacturer Harry Djanogly.

 Education

-Djanogly was privately educated at University College School, an independent school for boys in Hampstead in North London, followed by Oxford Polytechnic in Oxford, where he was elected chairman of the Conservative Association in 1987, and he earned a Bachelor of Arts in law and politics in 1987.
+Djanogly was privately educated at University College School, an independent school for boys in Hampstead in north London, followed by Oxford Polytechnic in Oxford, where he was elected chairman of the Conservative Association in 1987, and he earned a Bachelor of Arts in law and politics in 1987.
 He took his law finals at the College of Law, Guildford, in 1988.

 Professional career

-He joined SJ Berwin, London, in 1988 as a trainee solicitor, was admitted as a solicitor in 1990, and served as corporate finance partner between 1998 and 2009.
+Djanogly joined SJ Berwin, London, in 1988 as a trainee solicitor, was admitted as a solicitor in 1990, and served as corporate finance partner between 1998 and 2009.